Skip to content

 • A Web policy should be selected in a firewall rule.

-• Zero-Day Protection should be selected in a firewall rule.
+• Zero-day protection should be selected in a firewall rule.

 • Intrusion prevention should be turned on.
 An IPS policy should be selected in a firewall rule.